dwhiffing/sentient-edge/notes.md

 when node is cleared, should display flag fight scene should pick map frame based on biome

+change gold amount based on enemy strength, use different sprite based on value

 develop progression and complete list of stub levels, ensure you can get to end of game add win scene when you beat the final boss